 Discover more

-Our chairlift is located just a short walk from STF Abisko Turiststation.
-The lift takes you up to STF Aurora Sky Station.
-There you will find a large terrace, a lookout tower, and a cosy café with a small souvenir shop.
-You can visit STF Aurora Sky Station in both summer and winter.
+Within walking distance of STF Abisko Turiststation, you’ll find our cable car.
+The cable car takes you up to our home mountain, Nuolja, and to the STF Aurora Sky Station.
+Here you can enjoy a large outdoor terrace, a viewing tower, and a cosy café with a small souvenir shop.
+STF Aurora Sky Station is open to visitors in both summer and winter.
+Read more about the Aurora Sky Station here.

 Exploring on your own – Winter